Hrishaan1/mercuri-world-website/README.md

 # Mercuri World Website

-A modern, responsive multi-page website for **Mercuri World**, a neuroscience and innovation club, built with **HTML**, **TailwindCSS**, and minimal JavaScript.
+A modern, responsive multi-page website for **Mercuri World AFHS**, a neuroscience and innovation club, built with **HTML**, **TailwindCSS**, and minimal JavaScript.
 The website is designed to showcase the club's mission, team, blog, resources, and contact information.

 ---